jermp/fulgor/README.md

 - [**Meta-colored compacted de Bruijn graphs**](https://link.springer.com/chapter/10.1007/978-1-0716-3989-4_9) (International Conference on Research in Computational Molecular Biology, RECOMB 2024).

-- [**Where the patterns are: repetition-aware compression for colored de Bruijn graphs**](https://jermp.github.io/assets/pdf/papers/JCB2024.pdf) (Journal of Computational Biology, JCB 2024).
-To appear.
+- [**Where the patterns are: repetition-aware compression for colored de Bruijn graphs**](https://www.liebertpub.com/doi/10.1089/cmb.2024.0714) (Journal of Computational Biology, JCB 2024).

 Please, cite these papers if you use Fulgor.